Nilgai: Description

-The nilgai is sturdy with a deep neck, a sloping back and thin legs; it has a short mane of hair behind and along the back ending behind the shoulder, a white patch on the throat and around two white spots each on its face, ears, cheeks, lips and chin.
+The nilgai is sturdy with a deep neck, a sloping back and thin legs; it has a short mane of hair behind and along the back ending behind the shoulder, a white patch on the throat, and around two white spots each on its face, ears, cheeks, lips, and chin.
 The ears, tipped with black, are 15–18 cm long.
 Along the dewlap ridge below the white throat patch, it has a column of coarse hair, known as the "pendant" which is around 13 cm long in males.
 The tufted tail has a few white spots and is tipped with black.
 It is up to 54 cm long; the forelegs are generally longer than the hindlegs, and are often marked with white "socks".
 While females and juveniles are orange to tawny, males are much darker and typically bluish grey.
-The ventral parts, the insides of the thighs and the tail are all white.
+The ventral parts, the insides of the thighs, and the tail are all white.
 A white stripe extends from the underbelly and broadens as it approaches the rump, forming a patch lined with dark hair.
 Almost white, though not albino, individuals have been observed in the Sariska National Park. while individuals with white patches have been recorded at zoos.
 The hairs, typically 23–28 cm long, are fragile and brittle.
 Males have thicker skin on their head and neck that protect them in fights.
-The coat is not well-insulated with fat during winter, and consequently severe cold might be fatal for the nilgai.
+The nilgai is not well-insulated with subcutaneous fat during winter, so severe cold might be fatal for the nilgai.
 Males are horned, and the occasional female.
 The horns are 15–24 cm long but generally shorter than 30 cm.
 Smooth and straight, these may point backward or forward.
 The horns of the nilgai lack the ringed structure typical of those of other bovids.

 The nilgai is the largest antelope in Asia.
-It stands 1–1.5 m at the shoulder; the head-and-body length is typically between 1.7–2.1 m.
+It stands 1.0–1.5 m at the shoulder; the head-and-body length is typically 1.7–2.1 m.
 Males weigh 109–288 kg; the maximum weight recorded is 308 kg.
 Females are lighter, weighing 100–213 kg.
 Sexual dimorphism is prominent; the males are larger than females and differ in and colouration.